Responsible gaming

 Meeting finder: http://www.gamblersanonymous.org/ga/addresses/

 The equivalent of Gamblers Anonymous for relatives and friends of problem gamblers and addicts.
-A fellowship of men and women who are husbands, wives, partners, children, or close friends and relatives of compulsive gamblers and who have been affected by their problem.
+A fellowship of men and women who are husbands, wives, partners, children, or close friends and relatives of compulsive gamblers and who have been affected by their problems.

 Website: https://www.gam-anon.org/